uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 An *indirectly device accessible iterator* is such a type that can also be dereferenced within a SYCL kernel.

 An example of *indirectly device accessible iterators* include SYCL USM shared pointers which can inherently be used in a SYCL kernel.
-An example of an iterator type that is not *indirectly device accessible* is a ``std::vector`` iterator with a host allocator because dereferencing it within a SYCL kernel would result in undefined behavior.
+An example of an iterator type that is not *indirectly device accessible* is a random access iterator referring to host allocated data because dereferencing it within a SYCL kernel would result in undefined behavior.

 :doc:`*buffer position objects* <buffer_wrappers>` returned by ``oneapi::dpl::begin`` and ``oneapi::dpl::end`` are not
 iterators.
 However, they are *indirectly device accessible* because they represent data accessible on the device.